fabienogli/CoWorkshop/server/README.md

 - Create tags for a specific user

   > :warning: You can only modify tags of the logged in user !
-To modify the other users, you must log as each of this user !
+To modify the other users, you must log as each user !

 | Field | Details |